 Alexa and other similar voice technologies offer a clear opportunity to connect with patients directly, but that’s not to say that the hands-free applications won’t benefit the practitioner as well.
 In her talk, Nadar described how her group at Boston Children’s Hospital is investigation the role voice-first applications could play in the clinical setting.

-Among these efforts is a yet-unpublished national survey of 111 US physicians’ perceptions of commercial voice assistants.
+Among these efforts is a yet-unpublished national survey of 111 US physicians’ perceptions of commercial voice assistants, conducted with the help of market research firm MedPanel and the support of Novartis Pharmaceuticalss.
 Here, the hospital found that very few physicians had never heard of Amazon Alexa (4 percent), Google Home (13 percent) or Apple’s Siri (4 percent), and that a fair proportion both owned and used the three technologies (32 percent, 12 percent, 59 percent, respectively).

 “We’ve spent a lot of time trying to get a provider perspective,” Nadar said.
 “Overall, what we’ve found is providers in the US are excited and interested in using voice. … I’ve heard a lot of people say that providers aren’t interested in using voice, they don’t use it at home.
 That’s not true.”